Freedom FilesFreedom Files

 Capital recoverableIncome-based (n/a)Property: yes.
 Business: equityIncome-based (n/a)

-The Digital Nomad Visa fits clients in the first year or two of relocation.
-The Investor Visa fits clients deploying capital with minimal day-count.
-The Pensionado fits retirees and pensioners.
-Most Digital Nomad clients who commit to staying convert to an M-visa at year two.
+The Digital Nomad Visa fits clients who want a one-to-two-year Colombian base with no long-term commitment – not a citizenship route.
+The Investor Visa fits clients deploying capital who want a path to a Colombian passport.
+The Pensionado fits retirees and pensioners on the same citizenship clock.
 We don't earn more if you pick one over another.

-Want a four-page Colombia PDF covering everything on this page plus the comparison framework we use internally?
+Want a Colombia briefing covering everything on this page plus the comparison framework we use internally?

 No spam ever!
 Unsubscribe in one click.